Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We easily and quickly unblocked Korean Netflix with ExpressVPN

-VPNs for Korea to Avoid
+VPNs We Don't Recommend for Korea

 After testing 61 VPNs for Korea, a number fell below our expectations.
-VPNs we do not recommend for Korea include:

 VPN Korea